Coorg Coffee Plantation Stays: Real Estates vs Resort Fakes

 Best for Families with Children: Old Kent Estates and Spa, Suntikoppa

-Built in 1864 by Lieutenant Colonel W.R.
+Old Kent Estates was built in 1864 by Lieutenant Colonel W.R.
 Wright, on 80 hectares (200 acres) of working coffee.
 Colonial-lodge architecture that sits inside a working estate rather than adjacent to a former one.
 Ranked second of five hotels in Suntikoppa on TripAdvisor across 370 or more reviews, with family reviews consistently mentioning open lawns, flat terrain, and meals children will actually eat.

 Rate: ₹8,000 to 15,000 per night (~$96 to $180).
 The terrain factor matters more than most families expect.
 Estates near Tadiandamol look spectacular but involve steep uphill walking that produces meltdowns by the third hour for anyone under seven.
 Suntikoppa and Pollibetta are flatter.
 Treat that as a non-negotiable filter if you are travelling with small children.